fbpx

 Moreover, people over 65 should manage capital gains tax to delay selling any stocks or assets they own until they are in a lower tax bracket.
 If someone is in the 25% tax bracket, they can wait until they turn 65 and move into a lower 15% tax bracket to reduce their capital gains tax burden.
 Additionally, they can take advantage of the step-up in basis rule when inheriting assets, which allows them to pass on assets to their heirs with a lower tax burden.

-How Can Seniors Reduce Their Capital Gains Taxes?
+How Can People Over 65 Reduce Their Capital Gains Taxes?

 There are several ways that seniors can reduce their capital gains taxes.